 In March 2016, we entered into a Master Services Agreement, or MSA, with Axtria, Inc., or Axtria, in which Axtria agreed to provide certain sales and marketing analytics to us.
-Jaswinder Chadha, co-founder and Chief Executive Officer of Axtria, is also a member of our Board of Directors and is related to our President and Chief Executive Officer.
-Through December 31, 2016, payments made to Axtria under the MSA were approximately \$150,412.
-From January 1, 2017 through April 15, 2017, payments made to Axtria under the MSA totaled approximately \$388,197, primarily for services provided under an additional statement of work which we approved in February 2017.
+Jaswinder Chadha, co-founder and Chief Executive Officer of Axtria, is also a member of our Board of Directors and is related to our Executive Chairman and former President and Chief Executive Officer.
+From January 1, 2017 through July 20, 2017, payments made to Axtria under the MSA totaled approximately \$864,451, primarily for services provided under an additional statement of work which we approved in February 2017.
+The company terminated the statement of work under the MSA on July 20, 2017.